Next we will see how we can implement this model in Python. To do so, we will use the scikit-learn

 library.

-To exemplify the implementation of a boosting algorithm for classification we will use the same dataset as for the case of decision trees, random forest and boosting.
+To exemplify the implementation of a boosting algorithm for classification, we will use the same dataset as in the case of decision trees, random forests, and boosting.

 from sklearn.datasets import load_iris